wp-plugins/wp-members/readme.txt

 Stable tag: 3.2.0
 License: GPLv2

 WP-Members membership plugin turns your WordPress site into a membership site.
-Restrict premium content, require registration with custom fields, and more.
+Restrict premium content, create custom registration fields, and more.

 == Description ==

-WP-Members&trade; is the original membership plugin for WordPress&reg;.
-Perfect for newsletters, premium content sites, clubs/associations, and more!
+=== Membership Sites.
+Simplified. ===

+You need a membership site.
+You want to focus on your business, not mastering a plugin.
+WP-Members is simple to use, yet flexible in every way imaginable.

 The plugin restricts selected WordPress&reg; content to registered site members.
 WP-Members&trade; puts the registration process on the site front end so it is inline with your content rather than the native WP login page.
 WP-Members&trade; requires __no__ modifications to your theme while remainging scalable for users who want to customize the look and feel, or want to restrict only some content.
 It is a great tool for sites offering premium content to subscribers, and is adaptable to a variety of applications.